Skip to main content

 3. Connect with local hotels, concierges, and travel agents.

-You may also consider partnering with similar businesses, or businesses that complement yours.
+You may also consider partnering with similar businesses or businesses that complement yours.
 For instance, if you own an outdoor gear store, connect with a boat rental shop, ski resort, or other similar businesses.
 That way, you can build a mutually beneficial relationship and share customers.

-You could even take advantage of Canada’s beloved cottage industry and align with the markets and equipment stores who are often vacationers’ last stop before heading out into the country.
+You could even take advantage of Canada’s beloved cottage industry and align with the markets and equipment stores that are often vacationers’ last stop before heading out into the country.
 Whether your business is offering fun experiences, vacation rentals, or delicious treats, you may catch tourists at the most opportune time, when they are about to set off on an adventure and have plenty of money to spend.

 4. Optimize your website for travellers and mobile users.